 - You don’t need to pay for a web designer when you’re just starting.
 It’s easier than ever to build a website with multiple options available.
 Just pick the one you like and go for it (We use WordPress, but Wix and SquareSpace and countless others are more viable options).

 - Use Canva to create professional branding for your website and graphics to match.
-It’s free and it’s pretty good.
-(The premium option gets you stock images too.)
+It’s free and it’s pretty good (the premium option gets you stock images too).
+A great alternative to Canva is Wepik – a solid option which is just as good (try both and see which you prefer).

 - Blogging is an excellent way to get your site noticed by search engines.
 Take heed, it’s the long game, and it’s a skill that also takes some time to learn.
 You’ll need a fast site, a good inter-linking structure and keyword-focused blog posts to get ranked on search engines.
 Tick just those boxes, and you’ll compete for ranks in about 3-24 months.
 (It’s a long game, after all.)